Hidden Gems for Families

 Built in 1912, the Spruce Street Suspension Bridge (a historic landmark) sways as you walk across and view the canyon below.
 Spruce St. & First Ave., between Hillcrest and downtown.

-Get close to or directly interact with gorgeous exotic birds at the Free Flight Exotic Bird Sanctuary on Jimmy Durante Blvd. in Del Mar. www.freeflightbirds.org
+Get close to and feed gorgeous exotic birds at the Free Flight Exotic Bird Sanctuary on Jimmy Durante Blvd. in Del Mar. www.freeflightbirds.org

-Explore eight restored jail cells at The Headquarters (the former site of San Diego’s Police Headquarters) and snap a family photo against the lineup wall.
+Explore eight restored jail cells at The Headquarters at Seaport (the former site of San Diego’s Police Headquarters) downtown.
+Snap a family photo in front of the lineup wall.
 The exhibit also features historic photos and police memorabilia. www.theheadquarters.com/history

 Dr. Seuss fans love the 16-foot high character murals on display at the Denny Sanford Children’s Library inside the San Diego Central Library.
 Fun fact: it’s one of only two libraries in the U.S. with licensed Dr. Seuss murals. www.sandiego.gov/public-library/central-library